Great-Sun-Group/credex-core/docs/deploy/IaC_deployment.md

 ## 9. Security Considerations

-- Use GitHub Secrets for deployment-related sensitive data.
+- Use GitHub Secrets for deployment-related sensitive data that must be shared across apps, such as JWT_SECRET
-- Use AWS Secrets Manager for application secrets in staging and production environments.
+- Use AWS Secrets Manager for application secrets in staging and production environments that do not need regular access from outside credex-core, such as database credentials.
 - Regularly rotate passwords, API keys, and AWS access keys.
 - Ensure production databases are not accessible from development or staging environments.
 - Implement proper access controls and network security in your AWS environment.